wwang/pfm_multi/README.txt

 Why I am doing this...

 "pfm_multi" is a remake of the old "pfmon" tool form libpfm2. "pfmon" was a very useful tool.
 Unfortunately, it disappeared after the introduction of kernel PMU support.
 Newer tools, such as "perf" or "operf", are supposed to replace "pfmon".
 However, they miss certain features I need. "perf" does not support per-thread monitoring. "operf" simply did not exist when I needed it.
 And it is kind hard to configure it to produce result every second, which is required for my research on memory systems.
-Also, I want something light, simple, asy to build and install.
+Also, I want something light, simple, easy to build and install.

 Compiling pfm_multi:

 First you need a Linux box~ You will also need libpfm4, perf_util.c form libpfm4, and some helper functions from https://github.com/wwang/common_toolx.

 Here are the steps:
    1. Get libpfm4, build it.